Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Many a man has failed because he had his wishbone where his backbone should have been."
+> "The farther backward you can look, the farther forward you are likely to see."
-> — **Ronald Reagan**
+> — **Winston Churchill**

 ---